 The Group is subject to a wide variety of banking, insurance, financial services, compliance (including AML) and sanctions laws and regulations, which could have an adverse effect on its business.
-The Group is subject to a number of civil claims and continues to be under criminal investigation in France in connection with the AML matter related to the Bank's Estonian branch.
+The Group is subject to a number of civil claims in connection with the AML matter related to the Bank's Estonian branch.